 - cortical desmoid: avulsive injury of the posterior femoral cortex

-- sessile osteochondroma: parosteal OS lacks corticomedullary continuity between the tumor and the underlying medullary canal.
+- sessile osteochondroma: parosteal osteosarcoma lacks a communication between the medullary canal of the bone and the cortical tumor 5

 - juxtacortical chondrosarcoma